 Charter members not among these officers were Edmund Aycock, Olive Jackson, Vernon James, Julia Jones, Sam Raper, Aaron Peele, and Kathleen Mock.
 Miss Mock had served as secretary of the group during the drafting of its constitution.
 It was she who explained the new club’s motto of “Service” and the specific membership requirements to the assembled Short Course delegates on Thursday morning, August 6.
 To qualify, she said, a 4-H’er must be 16 years old, have completed 3 years of club activities with high standards, and have attended at least one Short Course.

 The state’s former representatives to National Camp and Camp Vail who desired membership, she further explained, had come to Raleigh for the occasion.
 At the Friday morning assembly.
 Honor Club gave it first program, at which time President Lena Early inducted the first three elected members into the organization.
 They were Mabel Bowling of Durham County, Thelma Smith of Duplin, and Jim Turner from Iredell.
 Miss Early also announced that honorary membership had been extended to Dean Schaub and Jane McKimmon, while Elizabeth Cornelius, in absentia, and Mr. Harrill were to serve as honorary advisory members.
 The simple initiation of this varied new group was primarily the responsibility of charter member Edmund Aycock.

-From its humble beginnings, Honor Club has grown to nearly 3,000 members from across the state of North Carolina.
+From its humble beginnings, Honor Club has grown to over 3,000 members from across the state of North Carolina.